RichardBongani/Web_Scraping_Microverse/README.md

 This is a project built when studying at Microverse.
 The objective of this project is to learn how to web scrape using Ruby.

-In this Project I decided to Scrape Quotes by famous writers and scholard.
+In this Project I decided to Scrape Quotes by famous writers and scholars.
 This project was used building a programming language called Ruby.
 I had to follow git flow for this project and apply everyhting I have learned.
-I have used OOP(Object Oriented Programing) in this project, and applied as much proffessional skills as much as I can.
+I have used OOP(Object Oriented Programing) in this project, and applied as much professional skills as much as I can.

 ## Built With